ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/configmap/using-configmap-for-enironment-variables/conventional-approach-of-supplying-environment-variables.md

 ## Step 1: Create Pods That Uses Environment Variables

-Let's create Pods that uses environment variables.
+Let's create pods that uses environment variables.
 We'll use a deployment to create pods:

 === ":octicons-file-code-16: `my-deployment.yml`"